OXID-eSales/graphql-base-module/docs/architecture.rst

 If you are interested in understanding the overall picture, Zvonimir Spajic created a `blog post demystifing hexagonal architecture <https://madewithlove.com/hexagonal-architecture-demystified/>`_.

-The filesystem hierarchy in the ``src`` directory looks similar to this
+The file system hierarchy in the ``src`` directory looks similar to this

 .. code:: shell